 A Portland Permanent Impairment Attorney Can Help

 At the Johnston Law Firm, we have witnessed firsthand how significantly a permanent impairment can change your life.
 We fight to help victims of catastrophic injuries receive justice when they are injured by another party.
-For a free consultation, call our Portland office at (503) 546-3167 today.
+For a free consultation, call our Portland permanent impairment lawyer at (503) 546-3167 today.